iberno/task-manager/README.md

 ### Backend

-This project was generated with NODEJS, MongoDB Express, JWT.
+This project was generated with NODEJS, MongoDB, Express, JWT.

 [![Application Design Illustration](TaskListManager.png)]